Crisis on Infinite Earths (Arrowverse): Writing

 The inclusion of Clark Kent and Lois Lane from Smallville in the crossover explored the characters after Smallville ended.
-Smallville Season Eleven, a 2012-2015 comic book series, had previously explored Clark's adventures after the show's final season, and Guggenheim confirmed that while not directly referenced, the events from the comic series were considered canonical for the crossover.
+Smallville Season Eleven, a 2012–2015 comic book series, had previously explored Clark's adventures after the show's tenth and final season, and Guggenheim confirmed that while not directly referenced, the events from the comic series were considered canonical for the crossover.
 Erica Durance, who portrayed that series' Lois Lane, said: "It's a little bit of a look into their future and the different choices they've made to be together.
-It's a full-circle moment that's really nice."
+It's a full-circle moment that's really nice".
 The Batwoman episode in which the characters appear was written by former Smallville writers, allowing Guggenheim to "[step] aside and let them speak to where things were headed.
 As a fan of the show, it answered a lot of questions that I had.
-It provided a lot of closure, I think, in a really nice way."
-The removal of this Clark's powers was a reference to Superman II, where Christopher Reeve's Superman temporarily surrenders his powers.
+It provided a lot of closure, I think, in a really nice way".
+The removal of this Clark's powers was a reference to Superman II (1980), where Christopher Reeve's Superman temporarily surrenders his powers.
 Although the details of how Smallville Clark lost his powers are not explored, "the idea that Clark would give up his powers in order to have this kind of life, that really resonated with all of" the writers and Tom Welling.
 Daily Planet articles written by Lois were shown "to make it very clear" to the audience "that he did become Superman, that he did have all these adventures, but they are left to your imagination".
 Smallville co-creator Alfred Gough was informed about the Smallville scenes before filming began.
 The three actors who portrayed Clark Kent / Superman in the crossover did not have a scene written containing all three.
-The writers wanted a clear distinction between Welling's character at the Kent Farm and Routh's character at the Daily Planet.
+The writers wanted a clear distinction between Welling's character at the Kent Farm and Brandon Routh's character at the Daily Planet.
 Guggenheim said, "The desire to have multiple Supermen [together] is what inspired the backup story" in the comic tie-in.
-Appearing as Bruce Wayne in live-action for the first time allowed Kevin Conroy to "explore a lot of [the] dark corners" of the character in a different way than when he voiced an older version of the character in the animated series, Batman Beyond.
+Appearing as Bruce Wayne in live-action for the first time allowed Kevin Conroy to "explore a lot of [the] dark corners" of the character in a different way than when he voiced an older version of the character in the DC Animated Universe (DCAU) series Batman Beyond.